chrissimpkins/naked-docs/index.rst

     def your_function(arg1, arg2):
         # your code

+See the :doc:`toolshed_benchmarking` documentation for details.

 Profiling
 ^^^^^^^^^^
 * The ``profiler.py`` script is added to every project in the path ``PROJECT/lib/profiler.py``.
 Insert your test code in the designated testing block and then run ``naked profile`` from any directory in your project.  cProfile and pstats profiling is implemented with default report settings (which you can modify in the ``profiler.py`` file if you'd like).

+An example is provided in the :doc:`quickstart`.

 Testing
 ^^^^^^^^
-* Testing with the tox, nose, py.test, and the built-in Python unittest test runners is automated with the ``naked test`` command.
-Use the included tests project directory for your unit test files and run the command from any level of your project.
+* Testing with the tox, nose, py.test, and the built-in Python unittest test runners can be run from any directory in your project with the ``naked test`` command.
+Use the included tests project directory for your unit test files.

+An example is provided in the :doc:`quickstart`.

 Flexible and No Commitment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^